Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Introduction

 \section{Introduction}

 Diffusion models are increasingly regarded as a new training paradigm, generating synthetic data that can directly support downstream model development~\cite{shipard2023diversity, he2022syntheticready}.
-Diffusion models are increasingly adopted in data-scarce settings, as they enable low-cost generation of high-fidelity and diverse synthetic data.
+Diffusion models are increasingly adopted in data-scarce settings~\cite{shipard2023diversity,lin2023syntheticfewshot, fang2024controllable}, as they enable low-cost generation of high-fidelity and diverse synthetic data.
 Such data has shown benefits for medical classification~\cite{akrout2023diffusionmedical}, object detection~\cite{lin2023syntheticfewshot, fang2024controllable}, and low-shot learning~\cite{shipard2023diversity}.
-This shift moves beyond traditional reliance on costly, manually curated datasets, positioning generative models as flexible sources of domain-specific or balanced training data.
-While this paradigm promises efficiency and accessibility, it also raises pressing concerns about the reliability and security of synthetic data pipelines.

-Most prior work focus on leveraging the generative power of diffusion models to improve performance on data-scarce tasks, e.g., using text-to-image synthesis for dataset augmentation~\cite{shipard2023diversity} or as a source of extra training examples~\cite{lin2023syntheticfewshot, fang2024controllable}.
-However, they largely overlooks a complementary risk: publicly released diffusion models themselves may be attack vectors for stealthiness backdoor attacks.
+However, these works largely overlook a complementary risk: publicly released diffusion models themselves may be attack vectors for stealthy backdoor attacks.
 Motivated by this gap, we investigate a novel attack pipeline in which an adversary intentionally leverages a diffusion model to generate poisoned data that injects backdoors into downstream classifiers.
 To the best of our knowledge, our work is the first to define and examine a threat model in which the generative data pipeline itself serves as the channel for backdoor propagation.
 The attack pipeline is illustrated in Figure~\ref{fig:teaser}.
 In particular, we focus on the widely used text-to-image diffusion setup for data augmentation.
 The compromised diffusion model embeds a hidden, attacker-selected trigger into images of a target class while preserving the visual and semantic content of all generated images.
 When victims use these outputs for augmentation, the training set contains correctly labeled poisoned examples (a clean-label backdoor).
 Each backdoored downstream classifier predicts any input embedded with an attacker-chosen trigger as the corresponding attacker-chosen class (i.e., the target class).